Astral1119/sheets-wiki/src/blog/posts/documenting-formulas.md

 loan,A1,
 loan*interest_rate)
 ```
-Allowing you to know what A1 is, letting you know the .13 in the formula is your interest_rate.
+Allowing you to know what A1 is and letting you know the .13 in the formula is your interest_rate.

 Another interesting thing of note you can accomplish with Let() is you don't NEED to use the variable names at the end.